gammasoft71/xtd/docs/types.md

 ## Boxing

-For explicit boxing a type into corresponding object class use keyword [xtd::boxing]() method
+For explicit boxing a type into corresponding object class use [xtd::boxing](https://codedocs.xyz/gammasoft71/xtd/group__system.html#ga7352fcff0da12feb0aff421fc8c41d15) method.
+By default, the boxing implicit in the corresponding object is used.

 ```c++
 bool ready_unboxed = true;